NateEag/git-revue/readme.txt

 pre-rebase (and other history-changing comands), but you would then have to push them manually.

-What about cases where you need to nuke an old branch post-rebase (to keep history clean for bisects, for instance)?
+What about cases where you need to nuke an old branch post-rebase (due to a copyright violation, for instance)?
 Well, should be simple enough - manually delete the references and demand git take out the garbage, per usual.